abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/policies.md

 - `type`:`pvc`
 - `name` (string) is the name of the volume
 - `mountPath` (string) is the mountPath of the volume
-- `claimName ` (string) is the pvc claim
+- `claimName` (string) is the PersistentVolumeClaim name

-> if the user gets `nfspvc` as label, the add the mount point '/mnt/newpvcstore' as a pvc named 'pvc-store'
+> If the user is assigned the `nfspvc` label, the mount point `/mnt/newpvcstore` is added to the pod using the PVC named `pvc-store`.